graphstream/gs-netstream/README.rst

 .. _GraphStream: http://graphstream-project.org/

-Implementations of the NetStrem protocol can be from the sender (client) side so as from the receiver (server) side.
+Implementations of the NetStream protocol can be from the sender (client) side so as from the receiver (server) side.

 For now here are the implementations that are proposed: